Light in painting: Mannerism

 Boy Blowing on an Ember (1571-1572), by El Greco, Capodimonte Museum, Naples.

-For his part, Paolo Veronese was heir to the luminism of Giovanni Bellini and Vittore Carpaccio, in scenes of Palladian architecture with dense morning lights, golden and warm, without prominent shadows, emphasizing the brightness of fabrics and jewels.
-In Allegory of the Battle of Lepanto (1571) he divided the scene into two halves, the battle below and the Virgin with the saints who ask for her favor for the battle at the top, where angels are placed, throwing lightning bolts towards the battle, creating spectacular lighting effects.
+Paolo Veronese, heir to the luminism of Giovanni Bellini and Vittore Carpaccio, favored clear, golden daylight in grand architectural settings, minimizing shadow to enhance the brilliance of fabrics and jewels.
+In Allegory of the Battle of Lepanto (1571), he contrasted the battle scene below with a celestial vision above, where angels hurl lightning toward the combat, creating dramatic lighting effects.